danenbm/fintech-m12-credit-risk/README.md

 * Next, the model was used to make target predictions for the test feature data.
 * Finally, the model was evaluated by calculating a balanced accuracy score, a confusion matrix, and a classification report.

 These steps were repeated for the second machine learning model, again using a LogisticRegression() model.
-However, this time, instead of fitting the model with the original training data, the imblearn RandomOverSampler() was used to randomly oversample the minority class, resulting in a balanced dataset of 56271 healthy loans and 56271 high-risk loans.
+However, this time, instead of fitting the model with the original training data, the imblearn RandomOverSampler() was used to randomly oversample the minority class, resulting in a balanced dataset containing equal amounts of healthy and high-risk loans.

 The second machine learning model was used to make target predictions on the same test feature data as used before, and the same evaluation steps were performed for the second model.